-- 2.2.4 Flight planning data for pre-flight and in-flight planning with different thrust/power and speed settings. - 2.2.5 The maximum crosswind and tailwind components for each aeroplane type operated and the reductions to be applied to these values having regard to gusts, low visibility, runway surface conditions, crew experience, use of autopilot, abnormal or emergency circumstances, or any other relevant operational factors. - 2.2.6 Instructions for aircraft loading and securing of load. - 2.2.7 Aircraft systems, associated controls and instructions for their use - 2.2.8 The minimum equipment list and configuration deviation list for the aeroplane types operated and specific operations authorised, including any requirements relating to operations in where performance-based navigation is prescribed. - 2.2.9 Checklist of emergency and safety equipment and instructions for their use. - 2.2.10 Emergency evacuation procedures, including type specific procedures, crew coordination, assignment of crew's emergency positions and the emergency duties assigned to each crew member. - 2.2.11 The normal, abnormal and emergency procedures to be used by the cabin crew, the checklists relating thereto and aircraft systems information as required, including a statement related to the necessary procedures for the coordination between flight and cabin crew. - 2.2.12 Survival and emergency equipment for different routes and the necessary procedures to verify its normal functioning before take-off, including procedures to determine the required amount of oxygen and the quantity available. - 2.2.13 The ground-air visual signal code for use by survivors,
+- 2.2.3 Operating instructions and information on climb performance with all engines operating - 2.2.4 Flight planning data for pre-flight and in-flight planning with different thrust/power and speed settings. - 2.2.5 The maximum crosswind and tailwind components for each aeroplane type operated and the reductions to be applied to these values having regard to gusts, low visibility, runway surface conditions, crew experience, use of autopilot, abnormal or emergency circumstances, or any other relevant operational factors. - 2.2.6 Instructions for aircraft loading and securing of load. - 2.2.7 Aircraft systems, associated controls and instructions for their use - 2.2.8 The minimum equipment list and configuration deviation list for the aeroplane types operated and specific operations authorised, including any requirements relating to operations in where performance-based navigation is prescribed. - 2.2.9 Checklist of emergency and safety equipment and instructions for their use. - 2.2.10 Emergency evacuation procedures, including type specific procedures, crew coordination, assignment of crew's emergency positions and the emergency duties assigned to each crew member. - 2.2.11 The normal, abnormal and emergency procedures to be used by the cabin crew, the checklists relating thereto and aircraft systems information as required, including a statement related to the necessary procedures for the coordination between flight and cabin crew. - 2.2.12 Survival and emergency equipment for different routes and the necessary procedures to verify its normal functioning before take-off, including procedures to determine the required amount of oxygen and the quantity available. - 2.2.13 The ground-air visual signal code for use by survivors,